Commencement vs Graduation

 Location: San Diego Miramar College - Hourglass Field House (Gymnasium)

 When Commencement Registration goes live for Spring 2020, you will be able to access the application here.
+Make sure you have applied to graduate prior to registering for Commencement.

 Apply to Speak at Commencement